ncbi/CoV-Dist/README.md

 ## Tutorial

 ```
-usage: covdist.py [-h] -f  -m  [-q] [-c] [-r] -o
+usage: covdist.py [-h] -f  [-q] [-c] [-r] [-t] -o

 Compute pairwise metagenome distance for SARS-CoV-2 samples

 optional arguments:
   -h, --help       show this help message and exit
   -f , --file      file that lists the path to sorted bam files
-  -m , --meta   file containing metadata info
-  -q , --qual   Only reads with mapping quality equal to or greater than this
+  -q , --qual      Only reads with mapping quality equal to or greater than
-                value will be counted (0 by default).
+                   this value will be counted (0 by default).
   -c , --cov       Only samples with reads mapped to equal to or greater than
                    this fraction of the genome will be used for PcoA analysis
                    (0.5 by default).
   -r , --ref       input reference file
+  -t , --threads   number of threads used for computing
   -o , --out       output folder name
 ```

 ### Input